NeoMutt

 Should NeoMutt hide the protected subject?

-Verify a "multipart/signed" body - Implements handler_t -.
+Handler for "multipart/signed" - Implements handler_t -.

 const char * crypt_get_fingerprint_or_id (const char *p, const char **pphint, const char **ppl, const char **pps)